-If you or someone you love has been diagnosed with mesothelioma, help is available at Bailey & Glasser, LLP.
-We are a team of experienced asbestos attorneys who can guide you through the process of filing a claim or lawsuit in pursuit of financial compensation for mesothelioma.
+If you or someone you love has been diagnosed with mesothelioma, help and support is available at Bailey & Glasser, LLP.
+We are a team of experienced asbestos and mesothelioma attorneys who can guide you through the process of filing a claim or lawsuit in pursuit of financial compensation for mesothelioma.

 We understand what you’re going through and know how devastating this diagnosis is for patients and their families.
-We provide compassionate, personalized and aggressive legal representation in West Virginia to help our clients secure their financial futures.
+Our mesothelioma lawyers provide compassionate, personalized and aggressive legal representation in West Virginia to help our clients secure their financial futures.

 How Can an Asbestos Attorney Help You?

 A mesothelioma attorney in West Virginia can strengthen your lawsuit and make the overall legal process easier.
 You can trust your lawyer to navigate the laws and rules regarding asbestos lawsuits in West Virginia while you focus on your future and spend time with your family.
-A law firm has the personnel and legal resources to quickly, efficiently and correctly file the paperwork to initiate your claim.
+A law firm with experience in asbestos and mesothelioma litigation has the personnel and legal resources to quickly, efficiently and correctly file the paperwork to initiate your claim.
 A law firm can also preserve evidence and hire experts to strengthen your case.

 About Mesothelioma